Jammicus/Miscellaneous/Book_Summaries/Selenium Testing Tools Cookbook - Unmesh Gundecha.md

 ### Using the PageFactory class for exposing elements from  a page

 * Before exposing elements of the page, you need to:
-	* IDentify locators that will be needed
+	* Identify locators that will be needed
 	* Define the structure of the page & classes for the objects of the page

 #### The example